thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/weekly-announcements/week5.md

 ## OnTrack tasks

-For D/HD aiming students, you should start working on Task 5.1 retrospective.
+For D/HD aiming students, you should start working on Task 5.1 retrospective this week.

 If you need some guidance, please watch the D/HD workshop [video](https://deakin365.sharepoint.com/:v:/r/sites/ThothTech2/Shared%20Documents/General/Recordings/2-4-22%20D-HD%20Workshop.mp4?csf=1&web=1&e=0Tomse).
 It is beneficial for everyone.

-Please look ahead of Task 6.x.
-There are 4 tasks that due on the same day on Sun 24/04/2022.
+Please also spend some time looking at Task 6.x.
+For D/HD aiming students, there are 4 tasks that due on the same day on Sun 24/04/2022.
+Preparation is crucial so we don't scramble close to the due day.

 ## Company tasks